wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 # Edge Storage OMF Quick Start

-This document is a quick tour of getting data into the Edge Storage component using the OSisoft Message Format (OMF), and then retrieving the data using the Sequential Data Store (SDS) API.
+This topic provides a quick start for getting data into the Edge Storage component using the OSisoft Message Format (OMF), and then retrieving that data using the Sequential Data Store (SDS) API.
 Both OMF data ingress and SDS data retrieval are accomplished using REST APIs.
-This tour assumes the Edge Data Store has been installed, and is accessible via a REST API using the default installed port (5590).
-This tour will use curl, a commonly available tool on both Windows and Linux, and use command line commands.
+This topic assumes the Edge Data Store has been installed, and is accessible via a REST API using the default installed port (5590).
+This topic will demonstrate the use of both curl, a commonly available tool on both Windows and Linux, and command line commands.
 The same operations can be used with any programming language or tool that supports making REST calls.
-In addition data retrieval steps (GET commands) can be accomplished using a browser if one is available on the device.
+In addition, data retrieval steps (GET commands) can be accomplished using a browser if one is available on the device.

 ## Create an OMF Type

 The first step in OMF data ingress is to create an OMF type that describes the format of the data to be stored in a container.
-In our example the data to be written is a timestamp and a numeric value, so the OMF JSON describing the type is:
+In our example, the data to be written is a timestamp and a numeric value, so the OMF JSON describing the type is:

 ```json
 [{